StephenBull41/PitMate/README.md

 # What it does
-PitMate takes two or more pressure readings and forms pit stratergies for all track temps commonly found in ACC (21c-42c)
+PitMate takes two or more pressure readings and forms pit stratergies for all track temps commonly found in ACC

-This creates pit stats that allign with track temps, each strat is for it's strat number + 20.
-For example you're in a race & the track is cooling, the track has gone down to 25c.
-In this scenario if you wanted the correct pressurs for 25c you would use pit strat 5 (25 - 20), for 32c you would use strat 12 etc.
+This allows you to create pit strats for every track temperature with minimal effort With default settings the strat numbers will match the track temp they are created for e.g strat 22 is for a 22c track

 # How to use
 1. Find the optimum pressures at 2 or more track temperatures(recommended 3)